kevinolega/callcentertrainingtips/_posts/2012-09-02-shy-person-do.md

 I'm afraid of (insert fear) and I'd like to give it (my fear) a try.

-It turns out that that what scares me leads me to what excites me and vice versa.
+It turns out that what scares me leads me to what excites me and vice versa.

 I learned from Tim Ferriss that fear is an excellent guide to where I need to go to achieve what I want.